A Good Name

 We weren't worried about safety or ghosts or even the dust and smells or sounds.
 But it was odd sleeping in a building that seemed more of a community gathering place, than a hotel.

-I will remember our curious and creaky Victorian suite and the fortress like vision of our isolated hotel.
+I'll remember our curious and creaky Victorian suite and the fortress-like vision, of our isolated hotel.
 But I will also remember feeling like we were outsiders.
 When we walked down the stairs, we were the guests from the Owen Wister room.
 When we were in our room, the voices from the saloon reminded us that we weren't a part of the local crowd.
 Maybe if we had stayed one more night, we could have eased into the place and talked with more folks.
 Well, never mind that.

 I'm glad we stayed.
 But one night was all that was needed!

 My New Year's Resolution for 2014 was to start documenting some of the memorable overnights I've had in some very odd and curious motels and hotels.
 Like the adventures in my Dining Blog, I have learned to enjoy the surprises that happen when you step out of the comfort zone, far away from the well-known chains.

 I began with a few entries recalling my very first home away from home memories from my youth.
 Then, I started sharing about some of the quirky and unforgettable motels, hotels and inns that my husband and I have discovered in recent years.

 The best part about this challenge was making some lists with Don and getting on the road in search of new overnight adventures.
 I gave myself a 2-year goal to write up 90 stories and the goal was met.
 Now we just keep on adding!